• Skip to primary navigation

 Tip: Slightly wet the tool with some water to prevent the dough from sticking.

-Gnocchi cut into circles and arranged in a baking dish
+Semolina gnocchi cut into circles and arranged in a baking dish.

-10) Arrange the dough circles in slightly overlapping lines in a buttered or oiled baking or gratin dish.
+10) Arrange the semolina discs in slightly overlapping lines in a buttered or oiled baking or gratin dish.

-11) Melt the remaining butter in a saucepan.
-Let it cool slightly, then pour it over the dough circles.
-Then sprinkle over a generous amount of the grated Pecorino Romano cheese (or more Parmigiano Reggiano).
+11) Melt the rest of the butter in a saucepan.
+Let it cool slightly, then pour the melted butter over the semolina discs.
+Then, sprinkle over a generous amount of the grated Pecorino Romano cheese (or more Parmigiano Reggiano).

-12) Bake in a preheated oven at 390°F (200°C) or under the grill until the gnocchi are nicely browned.
+12) Bake in a preheated oven at 390°F (200°C) or under the grill until the gnocchi are golden brown.

-12) Let the gnocchi rest for a few minutes, then serve in the baking dish.
+12) Let your semolina gnocchi rest for a few minutes, then serve in the baking dish.

 Storage and Leftovers